f3cuk/WICKED-AI/README.md

 - Mission vehicles remained locked until the mission is cleared to prevent ninjas.
 - Since Arma has a bad habit of not kicking dead AI out of vehicles, keys will not spawn on AI static gunners or vehicle crew.
 - Killzone Kid's shuffle plus function added for mission array randomization. @oiad
-- BiggEgg's localization solution turned into a function that localizes and formats messages submitted as arrays.
+- BigEgg's localization solution turned into a function that localizes and formats messages submitted as arrays.
 - The dynamic text option has color-coded mission announcements based on marker color.
 - Additional code auditing and optimization.
+- "mission" variable includes server key for security @BigEgg17
+- missions combined into one folder for ease of update
+- configurable minimum loot level in config.sqf

 ### Version history
 - 15-11-2018 : Release 2.2.6